 Therefore it is only sensible to assign weights to tasks in form of effort categories in order to achieve a realistic assessment of the work progress.

-With Octaved Flow projects are divided into work packages.
-The assignees of the projects can further subdivide the work packages into tasks, provide these with meaningful effort estimates and plan them.
-This way, the progress of work packages is determined reliably or at least with a significantly higher degree of reliability.
-Since the project progress is the total of the progress of the work packages contained, it delivers a noticeably more accurate picture during the project planning phase.
+With Octaved Flow, project managers divide projects into work packages.
+The executors can further divide the work packages into tasks, provide them with reasonable effort estimates and schedule the tasks.
+In this way, the progress of work packages is determined with a significantly higher degree of reliability.
+The project progress is determined as the total progress of the contained work packages.
+The result is a significantly more reliable picture in project controlling and project planning.

 Additionally, these insights can be used during the bidding phase to estimate expenses.
 On top of that, after the creation of tasks and their corresponding effort estimates during the bidding phase, they will be automatically carried over to the planning and execution phase once the order has been placed.
 Therefore, you have to create them only once.